vandi37/flags/README.md

 ### array

-It goes through the array and fills it with values (multiple values) for each value in the array it is using the same converting rule
+It goes through the array and fills it with multiple values for each value.
+It uses the same conversion rule for all values in the array.

 > [!WARNING]
 >